chipsalliance/firrtl-spec/spec.md

 For details, consult the FIRRTL ABI specification.
 Specialization is not mandatory: options can be left unspecified, resorting to explicitly-defined default behaviour.

-A target may be delcared using the `target`{.firrtl} keyword.
+A target may be declared using the `target`{.firrtl} keyword.
-The availble options for which a target may take are listed using the `option`{.firrtl} keyword.
+The available options for which a target may take are listed using the `option`{.firrtl} keyword.
 An example FIRRTL circuit showing two targets, `Platform` and `Performance`, and their allowable options is shown below:

 ``` firrtl